Italy became a Party to the WHO Framework Convention on Tobacco Control on September 30, 2008.

 Smoke Free Places

 The law prohibits smoking in most enclosed places, including indoor workplaces and indoor public places.
 However, the law allows designated smoking rooms if the designated smoking rooms comply with strict technical standards.
 For catering establishments (restaurants, bars, and nightclubs), smoking must be prohibited in at least half of the area of the establishment.
-Smoking is prohibited in public transportation, and in private vehicles if a child or pregnant woman is present.
+Smoking is prohibited in public transportation, and in private vehicles if a child or a pregnant woman is present.

 Tobacco Advertising, Promotion and Sponsorship